 Understanding the business model at depth – getting to know and understand how the business operates, how it creates value, its strategic drivers and its purpose.

-Generating insight from data and evidence – using evidence to support structured business cases or strategies, as well providing insight, inspiration and the opportunity to indicate HR’s impact.
+Generating insight from data and evidence – using and applying evidence to support business cases or strategies, as well providing insight, inspiration and the opportunity to validate and qualify the impact of their work.

-Leading with integrity, consideration and challenge – having the courage and confidence to challenge the business and its leadership, using evidence, strong relationships and an understanding of the business to influence effectively.
+Leading with integrity, consideration and challenge – having the courage and confidence to challenge the business and its leaders.

-Our report Business savvy: giving HR the edge looks at these four foundations, and offers further ideas on what HR professionals need in order to understand their business better.
+Our report Business savvy: giving HR the edge looks at these four foundations, and offers further ideas on what people professionals need to understand their business better.